-Within smaller-scale road construction projects, the budget is not readily available to set an environmentally aware culture for the construction process as the scope may be completed in a short (less than 6 months) period of time.
-Within these situations, there may not be a suitable and sufficient budget to allow for the management of environmental risks that have the potential to be significant.
+Within smaller-scale road construction projects, the budget is typically not readily available to set an environmentally aware culture for the construction process and management of environmental risks that have the potential to be significant, as the scope may be completed in a short (less than 6 months) period of time.
 In an unnamed example in South Africa, the "environmental basic assessment process" required for such a small-scale project was completed and the corresponding Environmental Management Programme (EMPr) was included in the contract documentation with the Contractor.
 However, the obligations were not fully understood by the project management team.
 This resulted in many of the conditions of environmental authorisation and specifications in the EMPr not being met.
 During the construction of the project, the environmental risks were not understood and managed and there was no environmental representative through the construction process.
 This led to environmental risks being ignored at a time when environmental risks need to be managed.
-Upon further investigation, it was determined that when the environmental basic assessment process was undertaken, the environmental risk profile was deemed to be low by the project management team and there was no further advice provided by anybody from an environmental background.
+A decision was taken to stockpile some material with no controls next to a wetland area.
+The project team were unaware of the risk at the time as the designs did not have the environmental constraints overlaid.
+Therefore, the environmental risk profile was deemed to be low by the project management team and there was no further advice provided by anybody with an environmental background.

-A storm event in March 2016 (over 100mm rainfall within a 48 hour period) resulted in a large quantity of stockpiled topsoil being washed into an adjacent watercourse.
-There were no environmental control measures installed to address the erosion risk of the topsoil stockpiles, as shown in Figure 1.
-Following the storm event, the project management team installed a sediment fence at the base of the stockpiles to ensure the incident is not repeated.
+A storm event in March 2016 (100mm rainfall within a 48 hour period) resulted in a large quantity of stockpiled topsoil being washed into an adjacent watercourse.
+There were no environmental control measures to address the erosion risk of the topsoil stockpiles, as shown in Figure 1.
+Following the storm event, the project management team installed a sediment fence at the base of the stockpiles to ensure the incident would not be repeated.
 However, this solution was not effective as the sediment fence was not installed correctly and just washed away at the next rainfall event.
-Despite the incidents that recurred, these types of environmental risks were not considered effectively due to the lack of environmental expertise within the project management team.
-Therefore, even with smaller-scale road construction projects, the environmental risks associated with them have the potential to have a significantly high risk profile, especially through the construction process.

-Figure 1: Unprotected Topsoil Stockpiles
+Figure 1: Unprotected Topsoil Stockpiles (before rain on left and during the rain on right)